Homemade flax seed and pepita bread is flavorful, crunchy, and easy to make in a breadmaker!

 I’ll be the first to admit that I need some practice with baking with yeast.

-King Arthur Flour and Red Star Yeast sent me some really great stuff to play around with, including plenty of flour, flax seed, flax meal, yeast, great loaf pans, an awesome bread knife, one other “goodie” of our choice, as well as some other really great stuff.
+King Arthur Flour and Red Star Yeast sent me some really great stuff to play around with, including plenty of flour, flax seed, flax meal, yeast, great loaf pans, an awesome bread knife, and a dough whisk.
 Have you ever tried a dough whisk?
 I’ll never use a spoon again!

 I have a confession to make though.
 The dough whisk was not used for this bread.
-After a couple of failed attempts at bread and rolls, my hormones got the best of me and I ran (okay, walked…do you know how much energy it takes to run?) to the closet and grabbed the….bread machine.
+After a couple of failed attempts at bread and rolls, my frustration got the best of me.
+I walked to the closet and grabbed my bread machine.

 Baby steps, folks.
 I’ll get there eventually.
 My mom said, “So you made the dough in the bread maker and baked it in the oven?”

-Thankfully, both Red Star Yeast and King Arthur Flour have some great online resources that I know I will be utilizing to help me master this skill.
-King Arthur Flour’s website has over 2,000 recipes to get you started!
+Thankfully, both Red Star Yeast and King Arthur Flour have some great online resources that I’ve utilized since to help me master this skill.

-Note: If you don’t have a bread machine, the link on the recipe for allrecipes.com leads to the original recipe.
-In the comments section, there are lots of comments from people who did not use a bread machine, if you want some tips.
+In the comments section, there are lots of comments from people who did not use a bread machine, if you want some helpful tips.

 The changes I made to the recipe include using white whole wheat flour instead of whole wheat bread flour, and substituting pepitas for sunflower seeds.